trinizm/datasciencecoursera/README.md

   - Convert column names to valid column names based on principles that syntactically valid name consists of letters, numbers, dots, underline characters and starts with a letter or the dot not followed by a number
 eg: a bracket, hypen, comma are replaced with a dot

-**Step2 - Extracts only the measurements on the mean and standard deviation for each measurement**
+**Step2 - Extract only the measurements on the mean and standard deviation for each measurement**

   - Create a subset that includes subject_id, activity_id, and all 'mean' and 'standard deviation' variables.
 I included all the columns with names containing 'mean' or 'std', as I believe this project is about transforming and cleaning datasets, and not about debating which measure should be included or not